This is a best prospect industry sector for this country. Includes a market overview and trade data

 Power Consumption

-The country’s robust industrialization process has fueled a surging demand for energy in general and electricity.
+The country’s robust industrialization process has fueled a surging demand for energy in general and specifically for electricity.
 Vietnam is one of Asia’s fastest growing energy markets due to a large population and sharp economic growth coupled with fast declining reserves in its existing oil and gas fields.

 According to Institute of Energy of Vietnam (IEV), Vietnam is set to face a surge in power demand and consumption over the coming decade, which will have an impact on its energy security.
-The Government of Vietnam expects power consumption to grow 10-12 percent annually through 2030, one of the fastest power consumption growth rates in Asia.
+The Government of Vietnam expects power consumption to grow 10-12 % annually through 2030, one of the fastest power consumption growth rates in Asia.

 Power Generation

-The revised PDP7 called for nuclear power capacity of 4,600 MW to be installed by 2030, representation 5.7% of Vietnam’s energy mix.
-However, plans for the first plant, Ninh Thuan, have been cancelled and we do not believe that Vietnam will install any nuclear capacity during the forecast period, the country will focus instead on renewables, coal and natural gas for power supply.
-The Draft PDP8 does not include any nuclear power production.
+PDP8 does not include any nuclear power production, and it only allows for nuclear research.
+The PDP7R called for nuclear power capacity of 4,600 MW to be installed by 2030, representation 5.7% of Vietnam’s energy mix.
+However, plans for the first plant, Ninh Thuan, have been canceled, and the country will focus instead on renewables, coal, and natural gas for power supply.

 Main issues with power sources: